-Compassion to give back to the communities we serve is woven into the culture of Atmos Energy.
-On average, our employees spend more than 35,000 hours each year donating their time and skills to community endeavors and nonprofit organizations.
-Through our Fueling Safe and Thriving Communities program, we donated more than $14 million in fiscal year 2021 to the places where we live, work, and serve.
+At Atmos Energy, we weave our passion for giving back to the communities we serve throughout our culture.
+In fiscal year 2022, our employees volunteered close to 34,000 hours to support community endeavors and nonprofit organizations.
+Through our Fueling Safe and Thriving Communities program, we donated more than $16 million to support approximately 1,200 organizations in the places where we live, work, and serve.
 Our Fueling Safe and Thriving Communities program focuses on three essential pillars:

 Supporting Healthy Futures

-Atmos Energy shows respect and gratitude to firefighters, police officers, medical teams, veterans, teachers, and many other heroes in our communities by supporting their work in the communities we serve.
+Atmos Energy shows respect and gratitude to firefighters, police officers, medical teams, veterans, teachers, and many other heroes by supporting their work in the communities we serve.
 We partner with local first responders to offer natural gas safety training, promote home safety guidance to residents, and support victims of natural disasters.
 We provide meals to local medical teams and first responders working around the clock to care for patients in need.
 We also support educators with school supplies, classroom resources, and tools to improve early childhood literacy.

-Meals for Healthcare Heroes
+Meals for Heroes in Need

 Supporting First Responders

-Throughout the year, Atmos Energy offers financial assistance to the elderly, the disabled, veterans,and income-qualified families in our service areas struggling to pay their gas bills.
+Helping our communities stay warm during the year is one of Atmos Energy’s highest priorities.
+Through a variety of energy assistance programs, we help eligible customers experiencing financial hardship pay their gas bills on time every month.
+Throughout the year, Atmos Energy offers financial assistance to the elderly, people with disabilities, veterans,and income-qualified families who need help paying their gas bills.
 Our Sharing the Warmth program is supported by donations from our customers and Atmos Energy.
 This program distributes funds to local nonprofit organizations that provide utility bill assistance.
 We also partner with nonprofit agencies that participate in the federally funded Low Income Home Energy Assistance Program (LIHEAP), which helps meet the energy needs of underserved families.

 - Gas water heater blankets